afiodorov/afiodorov.github.io/_posts/2017-10-29-charisma-myth.md

 massive turn-offs.

-The way I interpret all of the above is that I have to make a concious call whether I am going to devote my full attention to the speaker and the situation or not even bother.
+The way I interpret all of the above is that I have to make a concious call whether I am going to devote my full attention to the speaker at the situation or not even bother.
 It is totally acceptable to excuse myself and leave the conversation, but it is not acceptable to be only halfway in it.
 This means: no glancing over my smartphone or mulling over my own worries whilst interacting: